-Gary was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Employment Law - Management.
+Gary was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Employment Law—Management.
 Gary has been listed in Best Lawyers since 2016.

 Gary has been recognized for the seventh consecutive year for exceptional standing in the legal community in Chambers USA: America’s Leading Lawyers for Business 2015 for Labor & Employment (Massachusetts).
 He has also been recognized in Chambers in previous years.